Mission

 The group will soon begin a search for postdoctoral researchers, and they plan to start a symposium and speaker series later this year.
 The pilot institute is co-directed by Eben Alsberg, Richard and Loan Hill Chair of biomedical engineering; Luisa DiPietro, professor of periodontics; and Robert Klie, professor and head of physics.

-IFRM Mailing List Heading link
+IFRM Mailing List

 Signup here to receive news about the IFRM including upcoming seminars, workshops, and collaborative opportunities.